Click here for the latest clinic news about COVID-19 and our COVIDSafe plan on our website.

 Treatment should be commenced within 5-days of symptom onset.

-If you test positive for COVID-19 book an urgent Telehealth appointment with your GP to discuss your eligibility and treatment options.
+If you are PBS eligible and test positive for COVID-19 book an urgent Telehealth appointment with your GP to discuss your eligibility and treatment options.

 These medications are for the treatment in the early phase of COVID-19 infection for people with eligible chronic health and high-risk factor conditions for developing severe disease.

 PBS eligibility criteria: